Oestrogen vaginal cream and pessaries

 • discomfort passing urine

-• recurrent urine infections (UTIs).
+• recurrent urine infections (UTIs)

 Vaginal oestrogen may also be used before and after vaginal surgery.
-Since vaginal oestrogen is applied directly into the vagina, less is absorbed into the body, reducing the chance of side effects.

 In Aotearoa New Zealand, vaginal oestrogen is available as a vaginal cream (Ovestin cream®) or as pessaries (Ovestin pessaries®).